-A Push Notification is an alert that is sent to a mobile device directly from an application, without the user having to open it to receive it.
+A push notification is an alert that is sent to a mobile device, either Android or iOS, directly from an app or website, without the recipient having to open or visit it to receive it.
 This functionality has been consolidated as an effective marketing strategy in the last decade due to the growth in the use of smartphones and apps.

-These push notifications allow organizations to use a key advantage in their campaigns: providing relevant and useful information to the user, even when they are not using the application.
+These push notifications allow organizations to use a key advantage in their campaigns: providing relevant and useful information to the user, even when they are not interacting with the mobile app or website.
 They can be used to inform about new messages, promotions, updates, reminders of important events, relevant news and much more.
 In addition, unlike email marketing or other types of notifications, push notifications have a significantly high open rate.

 Types of Push Notifications